webprofusion/certify-docs/docs/ui-options.md

 - Storage only (stored to Certificate store in the current machine)
 - No Deployment - the certificate file is downloaded but no other deployment action is performed.

+### Advance Options
+Checking 'Show Advanced Options' in the Managed Certificate view enables a range of further options:

-### Scripting
+#### Scripting
-#### Pre/Post Request Scripting
+##### Pre/Post Request Scripting
 You can opt to perform [pre and post-request PowerShell scripting](script-hooks.md).
 This is especially useful for custom deployment tasks which need to be notified of the new certificate thumbprint, or for distributing your new certificate to other services in your organisation.
+Note that during certificate renewal your script will run as the account used for the [Background Service](backgroundservice.md), by default this is Local System.

-#### Web Hooks
+##### Web Hooks
 You can also choose to make requests (GET or POST) to custom http based web hooks.

 ## In Progress
-The *In Progress* view shows any currenty running request/renewals.
+The *In Progress* view shows any currently running request/renewals.

 ## Settings
 Commonly used settings you can specify include: